tallysmartins/noosfero/README.md

 ## Configuration parameters

-For development, all configuration parameters are defined in the file `nodes.yaml`.
+All configuration parameters are defined in `nodes.yaml`, with exception of IP addresses, which are defined in different files:

-For production, create a new file based on `nodes.yaml`, e.g.
+- for development, the IP addresses of the Vagrant VMs are defined in ips.development.yaml.

-`prod.yaml`.
+- for production, you need to create a new file called `ips.production.yaml`

-Todos os parâmetros de configuração estão definidos no arquivo nodes.yaml
+You will probably not need to change nodes.yaml unless you are developing the deployment process.

 ## Deploy